Author Archives: Roofing SEO Webmasters

 • Run Time: How long will your campaign last?
 Will your campaign be weeks long?
 Months?

-Each of these factors dramatically affects the type and style of your marketing efforts.
 For instance, if you are creating a six-month advertising campaign, a start-to-finish television commercial could be too costly, while a six-month Google search ad may be only a fraction of the cost.

-Typically, marketers use a combination of platforms throughout the campaign period to promote the most results possible.
 Once you have decided on the essential campaign factors, you can start planning your ad.
-It would be best if you based elements on the target audience and their desired action.
+The best approach is to base elements on the target audience and their desired action.

 • Platform: What marketing platform will you use to spread your message?
 Which platforms have worked best for you and your competition’s past efforts?